KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/TutorialStringInterning.md

 string equality or hashing strings a lot, we might end up with a bottleneck: string iteration would consume much more time than actual algorithm.
 But there should be a way to avoid this problem, right?

-Now it is time to unravel the mystery of string interning: all interned strings are immutable and are stored in a special storage that contains not more than 1 instance of string.
+Now it is the time to unravel the mystery of string interning: all interned strings are immutable and are stored in a special storage that contains not more than 1 instance of a string.
 So interned strings are never duplicated and therefore don't waste memory!
-But that's not all: if string is never duplicated we're free to use pointer comparison instead of string comparison and by that comparing strings in `O(1)`.
+But that's not all: if string is never duplicated then we're free to use pointer equality check instead of string equality check and by that we can check if strings are equal in `O(1)`.
 The same goes for hashing: why not just use unique string pointer as hash?

 ### Simple implementation